ropg/klipz/README.md

 register_key("S", pipe_through, "sort | uniq")
 ```

 As you can you can write regular python here.
-The function `normalize` does something that I need frequently: it removes all the funny unicode opening and closing quotes and replaces them by either a single or a double straight quote, while also removing any newlines and replacing them with two spaces.
+The function `normalize` does something that I need frequently: it removes all the funny unicode opening and closing quotes and replaces them by either a single or a double straight quote, while also removing any newlines and replacing them with two spaces, and hyphens become minus signs.
 The function takes a string and returns the modified version.

-`register_key` takes as arguments the keystroke, the function that is called and any arguments.
-The current clipping is inserted as first argument and the return value replaces the clipping.
+`register_key` takes as arguments the keystroke, the function that is called with the supplied arguments.
+The current clipping is inserted as the first argument before any of the ones supplied and the return value replaces the clipping.
 If you pass `None` as arguments, klipz will simply call the specified function without any arguments and the return value will be ignored.
 If you pass `None` as function, that mapping for the specified key is deleted.

 Keystrokes can be specified a one character string such as 'x' (or 'X' for Shift-X) or special values starting with `curses.`, followed by one of the Key Constants listed [here](https://docs.python.org/3/library/curses.html#constants).
 So `curses.KEY_HOME` would be used to tie an action to the `Home` key.